Curcumin C3 Complex® (Most Studied Curcumin Extract)

 Antioxidant and neuroprotective activity

-Curcumin C3 Complex® activates the Nrf2/ARE antioxidant response element pathway, upregulating endogenous antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase).
+Curcumin C3 Complex® activates the Nrf2/are antioxidant response element pathway, upregulating endogenous antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase).
 Simultaneously, curcumin demonstrates neuroprotective effects — inhibiting amyloid-beta aggregation, tau hyperphosphorylation, and neuroinflammation relevant to Alzheimer's disease prevention, with epidemiological evidence linking higher turmeric consumption to lower dementia rates in Indian populations.

 Mechanism of action